 Foreign tourists can nowadays also pay hotels and guesthouses in kyats but - not at the lower rate for Burmese citizens.
 Many Burmese people cannot afford the luxury hotels for foreign tourists, and stay in local guesthouses and hotels.
 These cheap hotels do not have a license to allow foreigners to stay there.

-Similar to hotels, restaurants also use dual pricing.
-Some restaurants have a menu for foreigners with foreigner's pricing, and a menu written in Burmese with local pricing.
+Similar to hotels, some restaurants also use dual pricing.
+Restaurants in Yangon and Bagan have an english menu for foreigners, with appropriate foreigner's pricing, and a menu written in Burmese with local pricing.
 Appropriate pricing mean that the western tourist pays a lot more, though he will never get to know this unless he reads Burmese.
 The popular "restaurant street" in Bagan has many restaurants geared towards tourists, with food like hamburgers, pizza, avocado salad, and these are more expensive than the simpler restaurants that serve local food.
 These Burmese restaurants are cheaper, serve only local food, and are often overlooked by western tourists.

 Fortunately, the complicated black-market has vanished many years ago; until April 2012 the kyat had both an official and a black-market rate.
 The official rate was about 6 kyat per US dollar, but the black-market rate somewhat higher at 840 kyat to the dollar.
-Which explains why travelers changed money on the black-market.
+Which explains why travellers changed money on the black-market.
 On 2-April-2012 the Burmese central bank officially floated the kyat and normal money exchange became legal.

 Currency exchanges (Forex).